ai-sprint-eu-project/space4ai-r-runtime-manager/README.md

 Note: For now, it is programmed to make request to the flask server

 #### Crontab task in docker container
-It is only necessary to execute the command
+It is only necessary to execute the command.
+By default, it will work every 5 minutes.
 ```sh
 cron
 ```